shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

   [maximum allowed lifetime for the token](../../administration/settings/account_and_limit_settings.md#limit-the-lifetime-of-access-tokens).
   If the maximum allowed lifetime is not set, the default expiry date is 365 days from the date of creation.

-Whether your existing personal access tokens have expiry dates automatically applied depends on what GitLab offering you have, and when you upgraded to GitLab 16.0 or later:

-- On GitLab.com, during the 16.0 milestone, existing personal access tokens without an expiry date were automatically given an expiry date of 365 days later than the current date.
-- On GitLab self-managed, if you upgraded from GitLab 15.11 or earlier to GitLab 16.0 or later:
-  - On or before July 23, 2024, existing personal access tokens without an expiry date were automatically given an expiry date of 365 days later than the current date.
-    This change is a breaking change.
-  - On or after July 24, 2024, existing personal access tokens without an expiry date did not have an expiry date set.

-On GitLab self-managed, if you do a new install of one of the following GitLab versions, your existing personal access tokens do not have expiry dates automatically applied:

-- 16.0.9
-- 16.1.7
-- 16.2.10
-- 16.3.8
-- 16.4.6
-- 16.5.9
-- 16.6.9
-- 16.7.9
-- 16.8.9
-- 16.9.10
-- 16.10.9
-- 16.11.7
-- 17.0.5
-- 17.1.3
-- 17.2.1

 ### Personal access token expiry calendar

 You can subscribe to an iCalendar endpoint which contains events at the expiry date for each token.
 After signing in, this endpoint is available at `/-/user_settings/personal_access_tokens.ics`.

 ### Create a service account personal access token with no expiry date

-You can [create a personal access token for a service account](../../api/group_service_accounts.md#create-a-personal-access-token-for-a-service-account-user) with no expiry date.
+You can [create a personal access token for a service account](../../api/groups.md#create-personal-access-token-for-service-account-user) with no expiry date.
 These personal access tokens never expire, unlike non-service account personal access tokens.

 NOTE:
 Allowing personal access tokens for service accounts to be created with no expiry date only affects tokens created after you change this setting.
 It does not affect existing tokens.